ishehadeh/howlite/writing/slides/main.typ

 Key Question about Integers:
 - How many bits?
 (32)
 - Does it have a sign bit? (no)
-- How what happens if an operation overflows? (wrap)

 == Types at a Low Level